 While it may sound odd, Filipino Banana Ketchup is a delicious condiment that is sweet and tangy, and remarkably similar to tomato ketchup in flavor.
+Give it a try with this easy recipe.
 You might just forget there are bananas in there!

 What Is Banana Ketchup?

 If you sit down for lunch in the Philippines, you might want to look twice before you reach for the nearest red condiment to add to your fries.

 Most people outside of the Philippines, are not familiar with this red, tomato ketchup alternative.
 But, in the Philippines, people love their banana ketchup.

 As the name implies, this red, sweet and tangy condiment is, in fact, made from bananas.
 But, if you were to taste it, you’d probably never guess.

 Why Bananas In Ketchup?

 Credit for banana ketchup goes to Maria Orosa (1893–1945) who was a food chemist with a goal to reduce the Philippines’ reliance on imported goods, like tomatoes.

 As Americans began traveling to the Philippines, they introduced the locals to canned goods and American condiments, like ketchup.
 Maria Orosa decided to try making a similar condiment out of a local crop: bananas and added little red dye to make the condiment more appealing and visually similar to the American import.